 Compared to the rest of the country, citizens of Fort Stockton spend much less time in their cars: on average, their commute to work is only 13.94 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Fort Stockton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fort Stockton doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Fort Stockton is quite a bit lower than the national average among all cities of 21.84%: just 10.11% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fort Stockton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.11% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Fort Stockton in 2010 was $21,265, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,060 for a family of four.
 However, Fort Stockton contains both very wealthy and poor people as well.